mmcquillan/protocli/README.md

 This is a CLI prototyping tool using the [Matcher Format](https://github.com/mmcquillan/matcher) with response variable substitution.

 ## Install

-On the mac, you can install via brew as.
+On the mac, you can install via brew as:

 `brew install mmcquillan/tools/protocli`

+Launch by passing in a config file:

+`protocli <config>`

 ## Config